 Apart from the routine, budget management can be especially helpful in anticipation of the occurrence of large events such as a wedding, a new home, the birth of a child or the purchase of an apartment.
+Managing your budget will also help you to save for retirement, so you’ll be better able to pay for things like a home care agency.
 Each of these events brings with it apart from great joy, especially many expenses that need to be planned in advance, set priorities, consult with experienced people, think of cheaper alternatives and make sure that the expenses at the end of the day do not exceed the income.

 Tips to help you

 Write down all your expenses and income now and in the future.
 Write down every expense you spend today, a future expense that you have already committed to and any goal you want to accomplish and involves money, whether you started saving for it or not.